Best Way to Cook Live Lobster and Lobster Tail at Home

 What temperature should I cook lobster to before eating?

-Lobster needs to always be cooked to the safe temperature of 145 degrees F, including when you’re reheating the lobster.
+Lobster must always be cooked to the safe temperature of 145 degrees F, including when reheating the lobster.
 At this temperature, any not-so-friendly bacteria are killed (note: only works for fresh lobster — if the lobster’s been dead for long, or cooked more than 2-3 days ago, no amount of heat can fix that).

-What’s that “white gelatinous stuff” in the lobster and in the water after its cooked?
+What’s that “white gelatinous stuff” in the lobster and the water after it’s cooked?

 This is the lobster’s blood or cooked/congealed hemolymph proteins.